robertjdoig/telement/Matthew_Duddington_Report.md

 Robert and I worked in a highly collaborative pattern, initially we had several sessions where we worked simultaneously on more complex blueprints - this was crucial to our unpicking and self-learning of the Unreal Blueprint system.
 We were often able to 'fill in the blanks' for areas we had independently discovered while experimenting on our own smaller tasks.
 During later stages we would often consult or 'Rubber Duck' for each other while jointly working in the university lab.
 Many of the Blueprints have traces of each of us establishing, augmenting or debugging functionality.

 In several cases, Robert and I would also be assisting Pablo to understand how to amend of finish a particular Blueprint he was constructing.
 I also spent time breaking down the construction of Blueprints and using timeline nodes with Max.
-Through this process he was able to learn how to construct the triggerable bridge that self assembles and to sequence the lighting of various torches.
+Through this process he was able to learn how to construct the triggerable bridge pieces that self assemble and to sequence the lighting of various torches.

 My work with Pablo initially was focused on high level design.
 Feasibility and project planning were consistently part of our thought cycle and so there was significant interplay of our pool of design and technical knowledge.
 Later in the project I would collaborate with Pablo on the level design, often mocking up a quick build of a Blueprint feature so that we could test out an idea on the fly.

 --------------------------------------------------------------------------------
 ## Technical Overview

-As has been mentioned, the Blueprint system was new to all of the members of the team.
-Consequently, the ambitiousness of our project had to be controlled within the scope of what were able to achieve.
-This visual programming system used within Unreal brought with it a number of notable benefits and problems:
+As mentioned earlier, the Blueprint system was new to all of the members of the team.
+Consequently, we quickly recognised that the most prudent approach was to control the scope of our project.
+Our target was something that we would both be able to achieve but also feel confident that we would be able to polish to a reasonable level of presentational quality.
+The intention was that this should become a valuable piece for our portfolio.

+The visual programming system used within Unreal brought with it a number of notable benefits and problems:

 ***Pros***
 - Easy for the artists to pick up in comparison to the abstract and syntax barrier of code.